Community Remembrance Project

-If you are interested collecting soil, please complete this Interest Form.
+If you are interested in collecting soil, please complete the Interest Form by clicking on the button below.
 Completed soil collections can be returned to EJI or kept for local exhibits in the community, depending on the interest and needs of the community and EJI at that time.

 Monument Placement Initiative